 With a good internet connection and decent hardware, Remote Play Together works really well.
 It does make you fumble around in Steam Overlay's fiddly menus and download a bunch of apps for Remote Play Anywhere, but it's still a solid way to play couch co-op with your friends.
 For players who have a solid collection of local multiplayer games, Remote Play is a way to get more out of them.

-If you're looking for multiplayer games, we have a great list of the best co-op games on PC, and if you're worried about latency we also have a list of low-spec games that features some multiplayer games.
+If you're looking for multiplayer games, we have a great list of the best co-op games on PC, and if you're worried about latency we also have a list of laptop games for low spec machines, which features some multiplayer games.